 care: safety, effectiveness, efficiency, equity, timeliness,

-7. Use of the following quality measures
+8. Use of any or all of the following quality measures

 Evaluation of the performance of a process.

 Measuring the results of process changes will indicate if care is